jasperf/laravel-vuejs-interview-questions/README.md

 10. How is the Vue Js Browser support these days?
 11. How do you perform testing in vuejs & Laravel?
 12. What is your favorite feature of Laravel?
+13. Have you used VueX in projects?
+Examples?
+When to use Event Buses and when to use VueX?
+14. A project is using Laravel 6 and with LaravelShift could move to 7.
+Should it?

 ## Code Questions